 distrust you (and it could trigger aggressive dog behavior).

 Your third task is to learn about canine body language.
-This is going to be key in interpreting your dog's internal emotions before he has to resort to obvious aggressive dog behaviors like barking, growling, snapping or even biting.
-Follow the link and read ALL 4 articles (which have tons of pictures), then start you can start the dog barking control program by paying attention and understanding to your furry friend.
+This is important to grasp your dog's internal emotions before he has to resort to aggressive dog behaviors like barking, growling, snapping or even biting.
+Follow the link and read ALL 4 articles (which have tons of pictures).
+Then start the dog barking control program by paying attention and understanding your pet.

 Your forth task is to understand how dogs learn.
-This is important because you will need to teach your pooch many things, understanding the principles of learning will make this task easier.
+You will be teaching your pooch many things, understanding the principles of animal learning will make this task easier.
 Read about classical conditioning and operant conditioning.

 Your fifth task is to learn and teach your pet Clicker training and Target training.
-These two techniques are the most efficient ones when dealing with a potentially dangerous dog, and in truth…they are the most efficient techniques to teach any dog anything!
-You can even start practicing with your pet by teaching him basic commands.
-This will also help you become an expert in training before you tackle the complicated dog barking control for resource guarding program.
+These two techniques are very efficient to work with a potentially dangerous dog.
+Actually…they are the most efficient techniques to teach any dog anything!
+Start practicing by teaching your dog basic commands.
+Practicing the basics can help you gather experience before tackling the complicated dog barking control for resource guarding program.

 Done?
-I know it is a lot of reading and learning and practicing.
+I know it is a lot of reading, learning and practicing.
 It is worth it and you are on your way to dog barking control.
-Actually, just by implementing everything mentioned above you will see many good changes in your hound.
+Just implementing the steps above will change your dog's behavior in a positive way.